© Copyright 2026. Powered by Toolrealm.

 Secretary

-Board Member and Director at COTGA, Women Economic Assembly Sport, Arts and Culture Co-Lead, Founder of GudTV Africa and Director at SALSC.
+Board Member at CCIGA, Women Economic Assembly Sport, Arts and Culture Co-Lead, Founder of GudTV Africa, Managing Director at SALSC.
+Driving creative industries from the Free State.

 Portia Scott